srh0810/concurrent-programming-projects/README.md

 * **Pi Calculation**: Pi value approximation using various concurrent methods
 * **Merge Sort**: Parallel implementation of the merge sort algorithm

-A detailed report documenting the projects and their implementation is also included.
+A detailed report documenting the projects and their implementation is also included (in French).

 Harish Prabakaran
 Sarah Sebbane